lifebow/AI-Assistant-Desktop/README.md

 - **Load Balancing**: Randomly selects one of your stored keys for each request to distribute usage
 - Automatic key rotation when quota is exhausted

+### 🔄 Backup Models
+- Configure multiple alternative models from any provider
+- **Quick Model Switching**: Click "Try with another model" below any AI response to retry with a different model
+- **Flexible Workflow**: Use fast models (e.g., `gemini-3-flash`) for daily tasks, then instantly try powerful models (e.g., `gemini-3-pro`) when you need better results
+- **No Context Loss**: The same query is automatically sent to the backup model without retyping
+- **Smart Prioritization**: Current provider appears first in the selection list
+- **Custom Models Supported**: Add any model from fetched lists or enter custom model IDs

 ### ⌨️ Keyboard Shortcuts
 - **Global Popup Hotkey**: `Ctrl+Shift+Y` (Windows/Linux) or `Command+Shift+Y` (Mac)
 - **Custom Crop Hotkey**: Configure your own hotkey for screen cropping